 The second choice is to take your test at the Sara Bea Center for Students with Disabilities.
-We have five private and three double testing rooms.
 Instead of going to the classroom, you would come to the center on the day of your test.
 We take care of getting a copy of the test and returning it to your professor.

 When you meet with your professors to complete the RTA form, tell them where you would prefer to take your tests.
 Depending on their schedule, they will also let you know what works best for them.

 Can a professor deny my request?

 If a professor feels that the testing accommodation you are requesting will significantly alter what the test is designed to evaluate, they must notify the Sara Bea Disability Services office immediately.
 The Dean’s Office will then review the situation to determine if the professor’s concern is valid.
 It is possible for a request to be denied, but the chance of this happening is very rare.
 Most common requests such as extended time or a separate room do not interfere with the testing method.

 What if I feel uncomfortable talking to my professors about my accommodations?

 Advocating for yourself is an important skill to learn.
 However, if you have little experience doing this, please let us know so we can discuss with you how to best talk with your professor.
 Most professors are aware of the procedures and are genuinely interested in your success.

 What if I can’t take my test at the regular time because I have a class right after?